Alternate nostril breathing, well-being breathing.

-Do you know about alternate nostril breathing or Nadi Shodhana Pranayama?
-It is a breathing control technique (Pranayama) that helps to reduce the activity of the nervous system and blood pressure.
-This technique helps to soothe the body and mind!
+Are you familiar with alternate nostril breathing or Nadi Shodhana Pranayama?
+It's a breath-control technique (Pranayama) that helps reduce nervous system activity and blood pressure.
+This technique soothes both body and mind!

-It is both calming and energizing.
-Whether you practice in the morning, evening or both, you will feel its many benefits.
+It's both calming and energizing.
+Whether you practice it in the morning, evening, or both, you'll feel its many benefits.

 Nadi Shodhana – Alternate Nostril Breathing, what is it?

-As its name suggests, it is an alternation of breathing between the two nostrils.
-The alternation can be done between 2 breaths (inhalation + exhalation) or between inhalation and exhalation.
-But we will come back to this a little later.
-We will start by talking about the nasal cycle, because yes we have a nasal cycle, we do not breathe in the same way from both nostrils.
+As the name suggests, it involves alternating breathing between the two nostrils.
+The alternation can be between two breaths (inhalation + exhalation) or between inhalation and exhalation.
+But we'll come back to that a little later.
+We'll start by talking about the nasal cycle, because yes, we do have a nasal cycle; we don't breathe the same way through both nostrils.

 The nasal cycle:

-Throughout the day we alternate from one nasal cycle to another.
-In fact, our nasal cavities alternate between a decongested – deflated state and a congested – swollen state.
-When one is in one state, the second is in the other.
-Therefore we breathe mainly from one nostril at a time, the air circulating better and in greater quantity in the decongested nostril.
+Throughout the day, we alternate between nasal cycles.
+Our nasal cavities alternate between a decongested (deflated) state and a congested (swollen) state.
+When one is in one state, the other is in the other.
+Therefore, we breathe primarily through one nostril at a time, allowing more air to circulate better and in greater quantity through the decongested nostril.
 This alternation or cycle lasts from 1 to 5 hours.

-Changing these cycles by controlling your breathing helps you rebalance, focus and soothe your nervous system.
-In fact, Nadi Shodhana brings calm, relaxation and concentration.
-It is an excellent way to refocus before starting the day but also to calm down at the end of the day.
-Practiced before going to bed, it helps you fall asleep.
+Changing these cycles through controlled breathing helps rebalance, focus, and calm the nervous system.
+In fact, Nadi Shodhana brings calm, relaxation, and concentration.
+It's an excellent way to refocus before starting the day, but also to calm down at the end of the day.
+Practiced before bed, it helps you fall asleep.

 The technique: